come find the fire

 Lost for Words

-Discover the heart of The Lost Kitchen in our new blog, where we celebrate incredible food, seasonal ingredients, and the joy of dining together.
+Discover the heart of The Lost Kitchen in our blog, where we celebrate incredible food, seasonal ingredients, and the joy of dining together.
 From wood-fired creations to fresh twists on classic dishes, explore what makes our restaurant special and why good food is always worth sharing.

 find out about the Lost Kitchens journey with wood fired cooking